 - Standard 64-bit Linux or Windows distribution

-The reference computer's disk subsystem should be capable of handling a high number of averaged Input/Output Operations Per Second (IOPS).
+The disk subsystem for a reference machine should be capable of handling a high number of averaged Input/Output Operations Per Second (IOPS).

 The more average IOPS a hard drive can produce, the more data it can index and search in a given period of time.
-While many variable items factor into the amount of IOPS that a hard drive can produce, the three most important elements are:
+While many variable items factor into the amount of IOPS that a hard drive can produce, the following are three most important elements:

-- its average latency (the amount of time it takes to spin its platters half a rotation)
+- Its average latency, which is the amount of time it takes to spin its platters half a rotation.

-- its average seek time (the amount of time it takes to retrieve a requested block of data.)
+- Its average seek time, which is the amount of time it takes to retrieve a requested block of data.

-To get the most IOPS out of a hard drive, always choose those drives that have high rotational speeds and low average latency and seek times.
-Every drive manufacturer provides this information (and some provide much more).
+To get the most IOPS out of a hard drive, choose drives that have high rotational speeds and low average latency and seek times.
+Every drive manufacturer provides this information, and some provide much more.

-For additional information on IOPS and how to calculate them, review the following articles:
+For information on IOPS and how to calculate them, see the following articles: